Willy1999927/AlbionFishingBot/README.md

 pipwin install pyaudio
 pip install pillow
 pip install opencv-python
-pip install keras         -> This only works for x64 version Python
+pip install keras
-pip install tensorflow    -> This only works for Python 3.5-3.8 @ 11 NOV 2020
+pip install tensorflow
 (pip install pyinstaller) -> This is for making the execuable file

+You may need to install Microsoft Visual C++ 2015-2019 Redistributable (x64) to use tensorflow
+keras only works for x64 version Python
+tensorflow only works for Python 3.5-3.8 @ 11 NOV 2020